 Many children will have already visited us in their Year 4 or 5 due to our work with local primary schools, but all Year 6 students who are allocated a place at the school attend for a ‘Taster Day’.
 This taster day gives students an opportunity to follow a day with their new tutor group, meet new friends and, most importantly, meet some of the teachers who they will be spending the next 5 years with.

 At the end of August, all new students will be invited to the Elmgreen Summer School.
 Here students will undertake sessions in sports, drama, English and Maths preparing them for life at the school.
 Sessions will run from 10.30am -13.30pm with lunch being provided.
 It is an excellent opportunity to meet students and staff before the formal start of the academic year.
 At the end of the Summer School all families are invited to a family BBQ.

 Getting it right

 We invest heavily in the transition programme because we understand how important it is to get it right for each child.
 By spending the time we do, the vast majority of our students start Year 7 in September without any concerns and, in our recent survey of new parents, 100% of responses stated they were very happy with the transition process at the school.

-If you would like further information about the school’s transition process, please contact Mr M More or Mrs A Moran (Assistant Headteachers, Key Stage 3): or Ms C Lloyd (Head of Year 7).
+If you would like further information about the school’s transition process, please contact Mrs A Moran (Assistant Headteacher, Key Stage 3) or Mr D Thomas (Head of Year 7).